Self-intersection Number of Negative Curves on Fermat Surfaces: Introduction

 We will first solve $v$ as Puiseux series of $u$ from the first equation, and then use $l\left(u,v(u)\right)+\omega^d=0$ to investigate the intersection multiplicities between different irreducible components of $\ms{C}$.
 This is the most technical part in this paper and will be completed in Proposition \ref{intnum} and Section \ref{sec:intnum}.

 The author would like to thank the organizers of International Symposium on Singularities and Applications, Dec.
 9--13, 2024 in Sanya, China.
 The stimulating atmosphere of the conference inspired him to conceive the idea of performing computation using Puiseux series.
-The author was partially supported by the grant YSBR-001 and is currently supported by NSFC No. 12301100.
+The author also thanks Professor Feng Hao for helpful discussions.